podium-lib/podium-lib.github.io/docs/api/podlet.md

 podlet.js({ value: 'http://cdn.mysite.com/assets/js/e7rfg76.js' });
 ```

+##### prefix

+Sets whether the method should prepend the value with the pathname value that
+was set in the constructor.

+Prefix will be ignored if value is an absolute URL

 ##### type

 Set the type of script which is set.
 If not set, `default` will be used.